fquerdasi/website/content/_index.md

           date_start: '2018-07-01'
           date_end: '2020-09-01'
           description: |2-
+              * As part of a team of experts from multiple disciplines, I developed novel data processing pipelines for infant neuroimaging data.
               * I worked in computational neuroscience and developmental  psychopathology labs, collecting and analyzing biological, behavioral, and survey data.
               * I managed 3 large, nationally funded research studies while leading a team of 10 research assistants, leading to 5 peer-reviewed publications and 3 conference presentations.
     design: